 Kim Fahner lives and writes in Sudbury, Ontario, Canada.
 She has published five books of poetry, You Must Imagine The Cold Here (1997), braille on water (2001), The Narcoleptic Madonna (2012), Some Other Sky (2017), & These Wings (2019) .
-A member of the Writers' Union of Canada, the League of Canadian Poets, and a supporting member of the Playwrights Guild of Canada, Kim was Poet Laureate for the City of Greater Sudbury from 2016-18.
+Kim is the Ontario Representative for The Writers' Union of Canada (2020-22), a full member of the League of Canadian Poets, and a supporting member of the Playwrights Guild of Canada.
+She was Poet Laureate for the City of Greater Sudbury from 2016-18.

 At present, Kim is working on a new novel.
 She is always writing and reading poetry, and blogs regularly at The Republic of Poetry.